 2. Sandpiper Bay Resort, Port St. Lucie

 A fantastic option for families, this enjoyable spot is located on the St. Lucie River in Port St. Lucie.

 You'll find a bevy of activities (we're talking golf, tennis, kayaking, SUPing, sailing, and even trapeze classes) to up the fun factor at this epic locale.
 Plus, they boast an amazing kids' club to keep the little ones occupied while you indulge in a spa treatment or lounge by the adults-only pool.

 Food is a real draw here.
 With three restaurants on-site, you'll have plenty of choice, and each meal is delish.
 Luckily, you can go in for seconds without worrying about the bill!
 Insider's tip: Don't miss the white chocolate bread.

 At night, the resort becomes an entertainment center loved by kids and adults alike.
 From live shows featuring music and dancers to comedy acts and musicals, you won't have a chance to be bored.

 When it comes time to rest your weary head, tuck in to one of 337 rooms situated in one of seven buildings.
 Since this is a family resort, they're designed to comfortably fit kids, as well as the grownups who came with them, so you won't be scrambling for extra space.

-The best news: "all-inclusive" actually means "all-inclusive" at Club Med.
+The best news: "all-inclusive" actually means "all-inclusive."
 Taxes and gratuities are factored into the price, as are the kids' club, food, activities, and nighttime entertainment.
 You shouldn't have to spend a penny more than you'd expect.
 Phew!

 3. Bungalows Key Largo, Key Largo